patheros/PathSetManuals/modules/Crossing.md

 On Crossing, the four playheads start at the same location, but if they reach a position with multiple possible paths, they may diverge.

-### Expander - Randomizer Expander
+### Randomizer Expander

 Like every sequencer in the Rainbows set, Crossing has randomizer expander.
 You can add the expander in the contextual menu.
 The expander gives you four button & trigger pairs that can be used to randomize notes on the module.
-You can
+You can also randomize each crossing on the module.

-The randomized notes can be configured.
+The randomized notes and crossings can be configured.
 Hold down a button for one second to enter configuration mode.
 In configuration mode clicking a note on the panel toggles it on and off.
 Hold down the button on the expander again to exit configuration mode.

 ### Contextual Menu